Locum Tenens

 I am a strong believer that fitness is a core component to personal satisfaction and general happiness, and as a result I incorporate weightlifting and athletics such as racquetball and basketball into my day.
 I have a gym membership at every location that I cover.
 I will often use the gym as a good opportunity not only to get my exercise in but to spend quality time with my wife, who is an excellent gym buddy.

 Additionally, with two young daughters, my hobbies have gradually been replaced by theirs, with an emphasis on cheerleading and gymnastics.
 Family time is important, and an optimal work-life balance is difficult but important to strive for.
 Medicine can be grueling at times and without a good work-life balance, burnout is inevitable.
-Conversely, with good balance, burnout can be avoided all together.
+Conversely, with good balance, burnout can be avoided altogether.

 Locums can benefit your personal life